Protein and satiety

-There are a limited amount of transporter cells and receptors in the small intestine which restricts how many amino acids can be moved into the blood.
-Hence the theory that your body can only absorb a certain amount of protein in one meal.
+There is a limited amount of transporter cells and receptors in the small intestine which restrict how many amino acids can be moved into the blood.
+Hence the theory that our body can only absorb a certain amount of protein in one meal.

 - There are many other factors that determine protein absorption such as the pH levels of the gut, the permeability of the intestinal lining, protein sensitivity, and the presence of hormones related to gastric emptying.

 - If eating fewer meals with higher amounts of protein, our body will adjust to the amount of protein we eat.
 Intestines will contract according to the speed at which it can digest food.
 If they can’t handle any more protein, then they won’t waste this precious resource away but will simply slow down gastric emptying.
 After a few moments when you’ve digested the protein you’ve already consumed, the intestines will then move the remaining protein down the line so to say and continue absorption.

 - Triggering muscle protein synthesis is mostly regulated through leucine, which is the main anabolic amino acid.
 It requires about 2-3 grams of leucine to activate muscle protein synthesis and generally, you can get that amount of leucine from 20-30 grams of a complete protein.
 Best source of leucine are eggs.